tegacodes/lectures/art-is-research/art-as-research.md

 ### Artistic Strategies: Giving language to what the work is doing...

 When you are looking at the work of artists and designers, think about the strategies they are using in their work.
 What is the work/artist doing?
-Making something strange, juxtaposing, speculating?
+Is the artist estranging, juxtaposing, speculating?

-Giving language to practice and to the strategies you use is crucial in art research.
+Giving language to practice and to the strategies being used is a crucial for art as researh.

-Here is an incomplete and non-exhaustive list of artistic strategies:
+Here is an incomplete and non-exhaustive list of artistic strategies that we've seen used in the work we've looked at so far:

 - Visualizing, making visible (data, process, supply chains, [Anatomy of AI](https://anatomyof.ai/))
 - Interactivity